Throw words around

 F.A.Q.

-Is Word Physics free?
+Is Word Physics free to use?